How to Celebrate Hispanic Heritage Month with Your Kids

 Play Educational Games

 Teach your littles to play some traditional Latinx games like dominoes or lotería.
 We’re particularly fond of the lotería set from Lil’ Libros, which features adorable graphics that kids will love.
 It will also help them learn some Spanish-language vocabulary while they learn a game that Latinx people have played for generations.
-It’s perfect for family bonding time!
+It’s perfect for family bonding time!wp_*posts

 Cook a Latin-American Inspired Feast